Walking Control Based on Step Timing Adaptation

 For a constant walking velocity, the desired DCM offset in the sagittal direction, $b_x$, is considered to be constant over several steps, therefore we have

 since $L = u_{T,x} - u_{0,x}$ over two consecutive steps, we have

-Note that this DCM offset can be seen as a fixed point of the dynamics, in the sense that keeping $L$ and $T$ constant over several steps will lead to steady state forward walking velocity.

-For a desired sideward walking, the distance between the feet is equal to $l_p+W$ or $l_p-W$ as shown in Figure \ref{DCM}.
-Using (\ref{app_final_value}), we can write down the equations for the right and left foot DCM offset
+Note that this DCM offset causes a limit cycle for the robot nonlinear (switching) dynamics, in the sense that keeping $L$ and $T$ constant over several steps leads to a steady state forward walking velocity.
+For a desired sideward walking, the distance between the feet is equal to $l_p+W$ or $l_p-W$ (Fig. \ref{DCM}).
+Using (\ref{app_final_value}), the equations for the right and left foot DCM offset are

-Solving (\ref{app_DCMy}) for $b_{y,r}$ and $b_{y,l}$ yields:
+Solving (\ref{app_DCMy_dist}) for $b_{y,r}$ and $b_{y,l}$ yields